rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryIntegration.md

 ### integrations
 List the integrations of the specified types.

-- There are 2 arguments.
+- There are 4 arguments.
     - integrationTypes - list of IntegrationTypes: List of integration types.
     - nameFilter - System.String: Optional filter for integration names.
+    - integrationSortBy - IntegrationSortBy: Optional filter for sorting integrations.
+    - sortOrder - SortOrder: Sort order of result.
 - Returns ListIntegrationsReply.